particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 stored as well as the ways in which your organization's applications interact with Particle to control devices and manage customers.

+**Note:** *Many of the implementation details discussed in this document are still under development.
+We will add specific code examples and context as they become available in the mobile and JavaScript SDKs.*

 ## OAuth
 Particle tightly adheres to OAuth specifications to ensure secure and